andreasmhallberg/readingnotes/Van Mol, 2003. Variation in Modern Standard Arabic in Radio News Broadcasts.md

     - *mā* to negate past verb 20.5% [racalculated].
 264
     - *mā* negates present only with *zaal*.
 272
   - *sawfa/sa-*
-    - No distinction on meaning.
+    - No distinction in meaning.
 281
     - *sawfa lā* does not occur in corpus. *lan* used instead.
   - *aw/am*
     - *am* is marginal.
 290